noranh121/Market_14B/README.md

 ## init file
 This file describes the initial state of the system as well as a use case for using the system [initFile2.txt](Market_14B\market14B\src\main\resources\initFile2.txt)
+After initializing with this file there will be 6 users in the system ui accordingly. u1 is the admin , u2 is the first owner of store "s1". u2 sets u3 to be the manager of his store, and u4 u5 to be the co-owners.